Also known as Bradleys and O'Briens, or just Bradleys Hut, but the family believe this to be the most appropriate name.

 The hut is located conveniently at the roadside of the Cabramurra to Khancoban Road.

-The hut was built by Jack Bailey in 1952 before the Tooma road was developed.
+The hut was built by Jack Bradley and Hugh O'Brien and their families in 1952 before the Tooma road was developed.
 It was originally used for grazing, but the stables and horse yards were removed by the NPWS.

 The area around the hut is commonly used by campers planning to head off to the Jagungal wilderness.

 The hut was destroyed in the January 2020 bushfires.

 This hut has a nice outlook, and appears as a small homestead.
 Built of timber frames and corrugated iron walls and roof, it measures 6.5m by 4m, plus a verandah area at the front.

 The floor is made of sawn timber and a solid fireplace is set on a concrete slab.

 O'Briens hut sits in an area of montane forest and outstanding beauty.
 The hut is used on most weekends, and is at an altitude where cross-skiing is common.